arklumpus/MuPDFCore/Readme.md

 * `MuPDFCoreTests-linux-x64.tar.gz` contains the tests for Linux environments on x64 processors.
 * `MuPDFCoreTests-mac-x64.tar.gz` contains the tests for macOS environments on Intel processors.
+* `MuPDFCoreTests-mac-arm64.tar.gz` contains the tests for macOS environments on Apple silicon processors.
 * `MuPDFCoreTests-win-x64.tar.gz` contains the tests for Windows environments on x64 processors.
 * `MuPDFCoreTests-win-x86.tar.gz` contains the tests for Windows environments on x86 processors.